pmorie/kubernetes/docs/design/secrets.md

 2. A collocated [HSM](http://en.wikipedia.org/wiki/Hardware_security_module)
 3. An external datastore such as an external etcd, RDBMS, etc.

+#### Size limit for secrets

+There should be a size limit for secrets in order to:

+1. Prevent DOS attacks against the API server
+2. Allow kubelet implementations that prevent secret data from touching the node's filesystem

+The size limit should satisfy the following conditions:

+1. Large enough to store common artifact types (encryption keypairs, certificates, small configuration files)
+2. Small enough to avoid large impact on node resource consumption (storage, RAM for tmpfs, etc)

+To begin discussion, we propose an initial value for this size limit of **1MB**.

 ### Use-Case: Kubelet read of secrets for node

 The use-case where the kubelet reads secrets has several additional requirements: